ericclack/racket-candy-crush/doc/part1.rst

 :code:`number` argument.
 Here's how we get the number in the file name.

 In the code that follows we've highlighted the new code in yellow.
+Be careful to put all those closing brackets in on the last line.

 .. code-block:: racket
    :emphasize-lines: 2,3,4